br-mat/Wifi-temp-hum-sensor/README.md

 Again, there are very good [tutorials](https://grafana.com/tutorials/install-grafana-on-raspberry-pi/) that you can fall back on, so I won't go into more detail about the installation process.
 Grafana can be used to display the collected data in nice plots. <br>

-In order to use grafana we need to configure our datasource and the dashboard.
+In order to use Grafana we need to configure our datasource and the dashboard.
 Starting with the datasource, first of all open a browser and enter (or whatever the IP of your pi's adress is): <br>
 ```
 http://raspberrypi:3000/
 ```